DDebtAtlas

 Purpose: State-level population denominators for per-capita calculations

-Coverage: All 50 states and D.C.
+Coverage: All 50 states, D.C., and Puerto Rico

-Time span: 2021 estimates
+Time span: 2024 estimates

-• API endpoint: /data/2021/pep/population — variable POP_2021.
+• API endpoint: /data/2024/acs/acs1 — variable B01003_001E (total population).

 Historical (History Page & Time Slider)